 To graduate from the program, individuals need to be:

 - 100% free from all non-prescribed substances and/or enrolled in a Medication Assisted Treatment Program (MAT)

 - Connected to sober community supports

 - Engaged in counseling

 - Free of all criminal charges

-Howard Center works in partnership with the state Reach Up program to help eligible parents gain job skills and find work so they are able to support their children.
+Howard Center works in partnership with the state Reach Up program to help eligible parents gain job skills and find work, so they are able to support their children.
 Howard Center clinicians and wellness coaches work with clients on Reach Up who are struggling to meet their goals due to substance use and/or mental health challenges.
 The specific services include Howard Center assessment, individual and group therapy, service-coordination, and community support.
-Through this close working relationship with Reach Up, we are able to provide immediate access, engagement services, and a community-based service approach that helps overcome barriers like transportation and child care.
-This program is offered in Chittenden and Franklin Counties.
+Through this close working relationship with Reach Up, we are able to provide immediate access, engagement services, and a community-based service approach that helps overcome barriers like transportation and childcare.
+This program is offered in Chittenden and Addison Counties.

 For information about Howard Center’s collaboration with Reach Up, call 802-488-6000.

 START (STABILIZATION, TREATMENT AND RECOVERY TEAM) – A Community Peer Support Team

 Through outreach, engagement, and connection, START peer community recovery specialists offer mental health recovery support that is strengths based and hope driven.
 Our stories, though diverse and unique, emphasize resiliency and recovery.